AhmadHoghooghi/my-tries/try-error-handlers/docs/00-questions.md

 factory.setCommonErrorHandler(errorHandler);
 ```

-# next message:
-What is the reaction of spring kafka for next message?
-is the having error message acked and next message is consumed?

 # stop spring boot app
 how can we stop a spring boot app in case we want to stop app after retries